Ja Morant NBA Playoffs Player Props: Grizzlies vs. Lakers

 Ja Morant Insights vs. the Lakers

-- This season, he's put up 16.1% of the Grizzlies' attempted field goals, as he's averaging 19.9 per contest.
+- This season, he's accounted for 9.3% of his team's three-pointers made, averaging 1.5 per game.

-- He's knocked down 1.5 threes per game, or 9.3% of his team's makes from beyond the arc this season.
+- Morant's Grizzlies average 104.1 possessions per game, sixth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Morant's opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Grizzlies average 104.1 per game, sixth-highest among NBA teams.
+- Defensively, the Lakers are ranked 20th in the league, giving up 116.6 points per game.

-- The Lakers are the 25th-ranked team in the league, conceding 44.9 rebounds per game.
+- Conceding 44.9 rebounds per game, the Lakers are the 25th-ranked team in the NBA.

-- The Lakers are the 15th-ranked team in the league, giving up 25.7 assists per contest.
+- Looking at assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.

-- The Lakers are the 18th-ranked team in the NBA at allowing threes, giving up 12.5 made 3-pointers per contest.
+- The Lakers are the 18th-ranked squad in the league at allowing threes, conceding 12.5 made 3-pointers per contest.

 Ja Morant vs. the Lakers